cropgeeks/flapjack/docs/pedver_f1s_known_parents_tut.rst

 Viewing the analysis results
 ----------------------------

 Once the analysis has completed you should see a table of results.
-The results table will contain the lines that you included in the analysis, for each line it will have a marker count, percentage of missing alleles, count of heterozygous alleles, percentage of heterozygous alleles, percentage deviation from the expected F1, count of match to parent 1 alleles, percentage match to parent 1 alleles, count of match to parent 2 alleles, percentage match to parent 2 alleles, count of allele match to the expected F1, percentage of allele match to the expected F1, as well as a selected state, and comment.
+The results table will contain the lines that you included in the analysis, for each line it will have a data count, percentage of data, count of heterozygous alleles, percentage of heterozygous alleles, percentage heterozygous deviation from the expected F1, percentage match to parent 1 alleles, percentage match to parent 2 alleles, percentage genotype match to the expected F1, as well as a selected state, rank and comments.
 The final column - Don't Sort / Filter - allows you to mark lines that you don't want table sorts and filters to apply to.
 By default, Flapjack sets both of the parents, and the expected F1 to neither sort, nor filter.
 This has the effect of keeping them in the display and always at the top of the table of data.

  |005-pv-analysis-results|